This blog is part of our Meaningful Careers series. Read the first blog here.

 Rosso, B. D., Dekas, K. H. and Wrzesniewski, A. 2010.
 On the meaning of work: A theoretical integration and review, Research in organizational behaviour, pp91

-Read the third blog of our meaningful work series here: Who are my people?
+Read the third blog of our meaningful careers series here: Who are my people?